abdullahyldz/DBtify/README.md

-Disclamation :
+Disclamation : <br>
-The app is designed for course Cmpe321, Introduction to Database Systems and inspired by [Spotify](https://www.spotify.com)
+The app is designed for course Cmpe321, Introduction to Database Systems @ Bogazici University <br> and inspired by [Spotify](https://www.spotify.com)